 ❀ Hilarious Story

-Also, there is actually an OST for Noteworthy, which can be found here.
+Noteworthy by Riley Redgate also has an OST, which can be found here.
 It’s so cool to hear the songs mentioned in the book, so be sure to check it out!